FurqanHun/aliucord-plugins/README.md

 ## Installation

 ### Recommended Method (Official)
 TimezoneSpoof is officially accepted in the Aliucord repository!
-You can install it natively:
+You can install it natively, You can sue the Plugin Web to install TimezoneSpoof or:
 1. Go to the **Aliucord Discord Server**.
-2. Navigate to the `#plugins` channel or use the Plugin Web.
+2. Navigate to the `#new-plugins` or `#plugin-list` channel.
 3. Search for **TimezoneSpoof** and install it directly into your app.
 4. Restart Discord, then head to **Settings > Plugins** to configure your spoofed timezone.